Gusabary/SAIL/Notes/English.md

   It's challenging but rewarding.
 On the one hand, the course content is really too much and difficult to understand; but on the other hand, when I finished the course and completed the course project, I felt totally accomplished and indeed, Compiler taught me a lot of, you know, low-level or fundamental knowledge about computer system that really benefits me.

-  There is one thing which really impressed me is that the task of lab five of Compiler is to complete all the components except register allocation, which is the most challenging one.
+  One thing which really impressed me is that the task of lab five of Compiler is to complete all the components except register allocation, which is the most challenging one.
 But the fact is that a compiler cannot work without register allocation so the actual solution is to implement a naive version of register allocation but at that time I thought instead of this, I'd rather implement the real one directly, which means I would work on lab five and six together.
 However the task is a little bit more difficult than I thought so I stayed up really late to complete them just before deadline, luckily.

   And that decision helped me save the valuable time before final exam because I had completed lab six with lab five.

-+ **Why not consider going to graduate school?**

-  Actually until half a year ago, I was preparing for further study at graduate school.
-But when I was fortunetaly involved in the cooperative project between Optiver and SJTU, I found that I was really attracted by the application background and the pure fun of somewhat practical software.
-And considering that my academic results in the freshmen year is not that good, which means I may not become a graduate student without examination so I decided to work directly after graduation.

-+ **Why are your academic results in the freshmen year not that good?
-And how about that now?**

-  Because in the freshmen year, I didn't pay much attention into my academic studies.
-I just enjoyed the release from high school.
-So I was ranked around 50%.

-  The turning point was at the first semester of my sophomore year.
-Our teacher held a class meeting and he asked us what out future plan is.
-He listed four choices, graduate recommedation, taking exams for graduate school, going abroad for further study and taking a job directly.
-And that was my first time to consider this kind of question seriously and I was shocked that I hadn't had any plan or consideration about this so since then I gradually paid more and more attention to my academic studies, met a senior who really taught me a lot and joined our lab in last summer, where I met many nice friends.
-In the recent two years, my academic ranking is about top fifteen.

-+ **Why is the academic result in junior year is not better than sophomore year?**

-  Because in the sophomore year, my primary goal is to get the qualification of postgraduate recommendation, which means the academic results need to be very excellent.
-So I strove for every single grade point.
-But in the junior year, there was a shift in my thoughts that I wanted to take a job instead of graduate recommenadtion.
-And I found that striving for each single point had taken too much time and efforts that I almost had no time to improve myself in some other interesting fields or aspects that are not very related to the course itself such as diving deeper into linux and cpp, and consolidating the knowledge base of computer system and network.

-  I don't mean the academic result is not important but if you decided to take a job instead you could spare some time to learn something more interestring or more practical.
+### Ending

 + **Out of all the other candidates, why should we hire you?**

 + **Have you got any offers from other companies?**

-  Yeah actually, I have got offers from sixie, meituan and bytedance.
+  Yeah actually, I have got offers from sixie, meituan, bytedance and tencent.
 But I declined those from meituan and bytedance because they told me I needed to reply in just few days.
 Of course I would not give up the opportunity at Optiver so I declined them directly.

 + **Do you have any question?**

-  + When will I take the next round of interview if I pass this one? next week? or just after a few days?
+  + // When will I take the next round of interview if I pass this one? next week? or just after a few days?
   + What is the top quality the candidate needs to have / in order to become a best performer in the following interviews and as a developer in Optiver?
-  + As far as I know, Optiver doesn't provide dinner, so what if someone works overtime.
+  + // As far as I know, Optiver doesn't provide dinner, so what if someone works overtime.
 Does he need to have dinner outside?
   + Could you give me any evaluation or suggestions about my performance in today's interview?
   + Could you talk a little about how you feel about Optiver from a perspective of a, you know, veteran?
+  + What do you think I should learn in the following days before summer?

-##### Last-modified date: 2020.4.21, 8 p.m.
+##### Last-modified date: 2020.4.22, 7 p.m.